yutingkevinlai/ida_final_project_first/README.md

 # IDA Final Project First Part

-This is a project of Intelligence Data Analysis course
+This is a project of Intelligence Data Analysis course.

 committed by Yu-Ting Lai

-## First Part: Single Object Pose Classification
+## First Part: One Object Pose Classification in A Random Stacking Scene

 ### Step 1: Labels creation